Morris dance: Other traditions

 The English mummers play occasionally involves Morris or sword dances either incorporated as part of the play or performed at the same event.
 Mummers plays are often performed in the streets near Christmas to celebrate the New Year and the coming springtime.
 In these plays are central themes of death and rebirth.

 Other forms include Molly dance from Cambridgeshire.
 Molly dance, which is associated with Plough Monday, is a parodic form danced in work boots and with at least one Molly man dressed as a woman.
 The largest Molly Dance event is the Whittlesea Straw Bear Festival, established in 1980, held at Whittlesey in Cambridgeshire in January.

 There is also Stave dancing from the south-west and the Abbots Bromley Horn Dance.

-Additionally, there is a specifically Welsh version of the art that is distinct from the Borders Morris style.
-This style is called Nantgarw tradition after a small village in the Taff Valley.
+Additionally, there is a specifically Welsh version of the dance that is distinct from the Borders Morris style.
+This style is called the Nantgarw tradition after a small village in the Taff Valley.
 One Nantgarw dance, Y Caseg Eira, is derived directly from notes made on traditional Welsh dances from the 1890s.
 These notes were made by Ceinwen Thomas in the 1950s from the childhood recollections of her mother, Catherine Margretta Thomas.
 Others are more modern inventions made in the style of older dances.
 Dances in the Nantgarw style include; Caseg Eira (The Snow Mare), Hela'r Sgwarnog (Hunting The Hare) and Ty Coch Caerdydd (The Red House of Cardiff).

+Jack-in-the-Green, a May Day figure consisting of a person enclosed in a framework covered with foliage, is frequently associated with Morris dancing, although he is not a typical member of a Morris side.
+The character became established in the eighteenth-century May Day processions of chimney sweeps and was later revived in several English towns, often with the involvement of Morris dancers.
+At celebrations such as those in Hastings and Rochester, someone playing the character Jack forms the centre of a procession accompanied by Morris sides, musicians and other traditional characters.